 Through a combination of reengineered business processes, increased staffing, and a decline in the number of new contests filed, FMSHRC has been able to reduce the cases on hand.
 By the end of FY 2018, FMSHRC had essentially eliminated its trial case backlog, and was able to begin working to resolve each case as soon as a complete set of filings were received from all parties.
-This is reflected in our average time from receipt to disposition (i.e. pendency) of trial level cases dropping from 257 days in FY 2018 to 188 days in 2019.
-FMSHRC also significantly reduced its appellate case backlog.
+This is reflected in our average time from receipt to disposition (i.e. pendency) of trial level cases dropping from 188 days in 2019 to 161 days in 2020.
+FMSHRC also significantly reduced its appellate case backlog of substantive cases.
 FMSHRC is working to ensure systems, procedures, and staffing are able to better resolve any future caseload spikes.

 A second challenge is that FMSHRC is unable to resolve appellate cases when it does not have a quorum of Commissioners.
 Between August 30, 2018 and March 25, 2019, FMSHRC only had two Commissioners of five appointed to the Commission, thus lacking a quorum.
 The prolonged lack of a quorum had an adverse impact on the number of cases that were disposed of in FY 2019 and the length of time that cases were pending before the Commission.
+Thus, due to the lack of a quorum for a significant portion of FY 2019, a high number of relatively old cases were pending at the beginning of FY 2020.
+Moreover, changes instituted by MSHA regarding the contest of civil penalties resulted in a spike in the number of default cases.